golems/amino/doc/md/faq.md

     URDF file.
 Note that URDF support has additional dependencies;
     see `./INSTALL` for details.

+* Q: How do I specify a link from my URDF?

+  - A: Amino doesn't distinguish between joints and links like URDF does.
+We model the scene as a tree of local coordinate frames ("frames") and attach geometry to the frames.
+When we import a URDF file, we use the joint names as the names of the frames and we discard the link names.
+So you would specify the frame name as the joint whose parent is the desired link.

 * Q: How can I reload a modified scene graph file without restarting my program?